sthayduk/onepassword-cli-go/README.md

   - Represent and interact with 1Password vaults.
   - Retrieve vault details by ID or name.
   - Validate vault IDs and update vault icons.
+  - Create, delete, and update vaults.

+- **Group Management**:
+  - List, create, and delete groups.
+  - Add and remove members or managers from groups.
+  - Update group names and descriptions.

+- **Permission Management**:
+  - Define and resolve granular permissions for items and vaults.
+  - Manage dependencies between permissions.

 - **CLI Integration**:
   - Execute 1Password CLI commands with support for interactive and non-interactive modes.